-Pride Mountain Vineyards is located high on the spine of the Mayacamas mountains which form the boundary for the Napa/Sonoma County line.
+Pride Mountain Vineyards is located high on the spine of the Mayacamas mountains which form the boundary between Napa and Sonoma Counties.
 The winery is about half way between eastern Santa Rosa (the largest city in Sonoma County) and the town of St. Helena in the Napa Valley.
-In fact half of their winery is in Sonoma County including their tasting room, and the other half is in Napa County and they of course have lots of nearby Napa County vineyards.
-There is even a set of bricks in the concrete that identify the county line.
-Wines that see fruit from both sides of their vineyards are even labeled with the percentages of each and as they say, “one ranch, two counties”.
-They own about 200 acres with approximately 85 planted to vine.
-As a result, there is a good balance between the native hillside vegetation and the vineyard blocks.
-Pride Mountain is one of the more recognizable wineries in the Spring Mountain District.
-Regardless of the direction you come from, you will be driving on narrow windy roads to reach the actual winery and always ask for a time estimate when you make your appointment.
+In fact half of their winery is in Sonoma County including their tasting room, and the other half is in Napa County; their vineyards grow in both counties.
+There is even a set of bricks in the concrete between the tasting room and the winery which visually identify the county line.
+Wines that contain grapes from both Sonoma and Napa County are even labeled with the percentages of each; as they say at Pride, “one ranch, two counties”.

 Pride Mountain owns 235 acres with approximately 83 planted to vine.
 As a result, there is a good balance between the native hillside vegetation and the vineyard blocks.
 This winery is one of the more recognizable wineries in the Spring Mountain District.
 Regardless of the direction you come from, you will be driving on narrow windy roads to reach the actual winery.